• Skip to primary navigation

 We’ve been interested in food production and trying to secure our food supply for years.

-First, with a backyard garden, as well as indoor gardening.
+First, with a backyard garden, and then with indoor gardening in the colder months.
 We’ve saved tomato seeds, struggled with gardening in a cold climate, and experimented with cold frame gardens too.

 Yet each winter, I review my dog-eared gardening books and glean more practical, step-by-step advice for growing our own food to feed our family.

-I’d suggest you do the same, whether you’re a weekend homesteader, apartment homesteading, or hoping for an off grid homestead like ours.
+I’d suggest you do the same, whether you’re a weekend homesteader, micro homesteader, apartment homesteading, or hoping for an off grid homestead like ours.

 Books About Raising Homestead Animals